westmuse/program-committee/content/timelines/first-meeting-followup.md

 1. Call or email proposers to share feedback from the Program Committee and suggested revisions (including speaker updates) to proposal.
 Please contact your assigned proposer by January 31, 2020.
 2. Ask Proposer to rewrite their proposals taking into account the notes from the Program Committee.
 Remind them that they must confirm their list of speakers.
-3. When instructing proposers how to resubmit their session, please ask them to re-title their resubmission document with their proposal number and an "R" at the end of the SP#, i.e."WMA2020_SP(#)R_"
+3. When instructing proposers how to resubmit their session, please ask them to resubmit their session referencing their proposal number, i.e."WMA2020_SP02".

 The proposals must be resubmitted to proposals@westmuse.org no later than February 14, 2019.
 The material must be prepared and resubmitted in a timely manner for review, thus late resubmissions cannot be accepted.